 The spicy sriracha shrimp and cool cucumber in this homemade volcano roll are a match made in heaven.
 Whip up this delicious sushi restaurant copycat at home – it’s easier than you think!

-When I first started my sushi-making adventures years ago, I had a mission: Re-create the elusive Volcano Roll from my favorite sushi joint.
+When I first started my sushi-making adventures years ago, I was on a mission to re-create the elusive Volcano Roll from my favorite sushi restaurant.

 The very roll that could simultaneously cool my palate while causing me to fan my face.

 It was part incinerator, part estinguisher and I loved every bite of it!